RNZAF Security Forces

 RNZAF Security Forces is the Royal New Zealand Air Force unit responsible for base security, ground defence, weapons training, and Air Transport Security on RNZAF aircraft.
 RNZAF Security Forces operates under the RNZAF Operations Squadron.

 RNZAF Security Forces are more commonly known in the RNZAF simply as SECFOR.
 They have a similar role to other Air Force units such as USAF Security Forces, RAAF Security Force Squadrons, and the RAF Regiment however it is smaller in size compared to their UK, American and Australian counterparts.
 The primary role of RNZAF Security Forces is to provide the Air Force with security of aircraft and personnel, as well as protection of airfields.

-Military Working Dog unit

-The Military Working Dog (MWD) unit provides a further security function, and works closely with their Security Forces team members.
-The MWD unit was first established in 1972 as part of the RNZAF Police when the RNZAF purchased six P-3 Orions; due to the high tech nature of systems and equipment on these aircraft, the RNZAF Police military working dogs were seen as the most effective form of security.

-The MWD unit holds extra responsibility for RNZAF aircraft and plays an important role in protecting them from sabotage and acting as a deterrent around RNZAF bases or when deployed overseas.

-The Military Working Dogs for the unit are usually sourced from the New Zealand Police, all the dogs are Belgian malinois or German Shepherds.
-There are plans to expand the MWD unit due to the purchases of new P-8 Poseidon and C-130J Super Hercules aircraft.

-The Military Working Dog unit is a specialisation and personnel are selected for this role once they have completed at least two to three years as a Security Forces Operator.
-Currently the Military Working Dog unit is located at RNZAF Base Auckland with plans in the future to expand the dog unit to RNZAF Base Ohakea.

 History

 RNZAF Security Forces traces its lineage back to the amalgamation of RNZAF Police and General Service Instructors in 1999.
 Over the years the unit has seen various name and role changes.
 Today RNZAF Security Forces primary job is air base protection, security, and weapons training for RNZAF personnel.